Bozo the Clown: Mexican TV

 In 1961, Mario Quintanilla, chairman of XEFB-TV Channel 3 obtained the local rights of the Bozo Cartoons, including the authorization of the Bozo characterization.
 José Marroquín (who later became famous with his Pipo character) was chosen as the first Mexican Bozo.
 He portrayed the character on local XHX-TV Channel 10 Monterrey television shows until 1963, when the licensing rights ended.
 After that, José Manuel Vargas Martínez, under sponsorship by Antonio Espino (famous comedy actor of the late 1940s and 1950s, known by his nickname, Clavillazo), portrayed the character.
 He was the most famous Bozo in Latin America and created his own version of Bozo's Circus, which traveled all along Latin America for decades.
 He started as a television artist participating in a dance marathon he won dressed as Bozo.
 After his success as Bozo, he traveled to several countries representing the Bozo character.
 He made special presentations in Italy, Greece, Spain, Hawaii and Canada with his circus.
 In 2000, he received the ANDA's Arozamena Award for 50 years of uninterrupted career.
 He died one year later, October 19, 2001, due to a lung disease.

 In Mexico, television star, comedian and political commentator Víctor Trujillo created the character "Brozo, El Payaso Tenebroso" (Brozo, the Creepy Clown) in 1988 as a parody of Bozo for a TV Azteca program with Ausencio Cruz called La Caravana (The Caravan).
 He pleased the audience with double-entendres and adult humor, telling sarcastic and sometimes obscene versions of classic children's tales.
+Bozo once appeared as a guest in La Caravana.
 He became so popular that TV Azteca asked him to join the reporters and anchors during coverage of the FIFA World Cup in 1990, 1994 and 1998, also doing the same with Televisa for the 2002 World Cup.
 He also gave his commentary on the Olympics, starting with the 1992 Summer Olympics in Barcelona, Spain until the 2004 Summer Olympics in Athens, Greece.
 From 2000 to 2004, Trujillo as Brozo was the anchor of a popular and successful television news show, El Mañanero.
 It was first broadcast on Canal 40 XHTVM-TV and later Televisa's 4TV from 2001 onwards.
 Trujillo discontinued the Brozo character following the death of his wife, producer Carolina Padilla, but brought back Brozo in a new television program that began in early 2006 on Televisa's Canal de las Estrellas, "El Notifiero."
 He is considered an influential political commentator in Mexico.